The Law of Large Numbers for Large Stable Matchings: Appendix: Proofs

-by Assumption \ref{assump: index utility3}(ii).
-Furthermore, by Assumption \ref{assump: index utility cond ind}, $S_i$'s are conditionally i.i.d. across $i$'s given $\tilde Z$.
-Using Lemma \ref{lemm: bracketing}, we apply Corollary 6.9 of \cite{Massart:07:ConcentrationInequality}, p.194, to find that for any positive number $x$,\footnote{Corollary 2.9 of \cite{Massart:07:ConcentrationInequality} focuses on an empirical process indexed by a countable set of measurable functions.
-The countability condition for the set can be removed by using the outer probability instead of the probability.}
+By Assumption \ref{assump: index utility cond ind}, $S_i$'s are conditionally i.i.d.\ across $i$'s given $\tilde Z$.
+We apply Corollary 6.9 of \cite{Massart:07:ConcentrationInequality}, p.194, to the sum $M_1^{-1} n R_n(c,6t_n)$.
+The corollary is based on Theorem 6.8 there.
+It suffices to verify two conditions in Theorem 6.8.
+(Note that $R_n(c,6t_n)$ remains the same if we replace the set $B$ by a countable dense subset.)
+First, for any $k \ge 2$,